Learning Dynamics from Input-Output Data with Hamiltonian Gaussian Processes: Introduction

 \section{Introduction}

-Learning the dynamics of a system is a key approach for enabling high-performance model-based control methods and system insight, even when limited prior model knowledge is available.
-Recent physics-informed machine learning approaches provide well-generalizing and data-efficient learning-based models by incorporating non-restrictive prior knowledge \citep{Geist.2021}.
+Learning the dynamics of a system is a key approach for enabling high-performance model-based control and system insight, even with limited prior model knowledge.
+To this end, recent physics-informed machine learning approaches provide well-generalizing and data-efficient learning-based models by incorporating non-restrictive prior knowledge \citep{Geist.2021}.
 Notable examples include embedding energy conservation laws into neural networks \citep{Cranmer.2019} or \acp{gp} \citep{Beckers.2022} to learn models that yield physically interpretable predictions.
 In this context, choosing a \ac{gp} is a good idea for (at least) two reasons.
-First, recent work has shown that kernel-based methods, \eg \acp{gp}, are particularly well-suited to represent dynamical systems \citep{Ziegler.2024,Scampicchio.2025}.
+First, recent work has shown that kernel-based methods, such as \acp{gp}, are particularly well-suited to represent dynamical systems \citep{Ziegler.2024,Scampicchio.2025}.
 Second, \acp{gp} inherently provide an uncertainty quantification of the predictions that can benefit the application, \eg through stochastic control or safe learning \citep{Brunke.2022}.

 In particular, fusing Hamiltonian inductive biases into \acp{gp} is a vital approach for obtaining uncertainty-quantifying dynamics models while ensuring physically plausible, energy-consistent predictions.
 However, to the best of our knowledge, all existing work relies on measurements of the entire system state, meaning that, \eg beyond position measurements, momentum or velocity data is required for training, which is a restrictive assumption in many practical settings.
+While ad hoc approaches approximate velocities from position data via numerical differentiation, this is highly sensitive to measurement noise \citep{Chartrand.2011}.
+Moreover, generalized momenta, required within Hamiltonian mechanics, cannot generally be constructed from position data.